Cor-Ina/CorinaMurg/README.md

 <br>
 <br>

-## 🔎 Current focus:
+## 🔎 Current focus
-Deep diving into tools that assist developers in identifying and resolving accessibility issues effectively.
+Deep diving into tools that assist developers in identifying and resolving accessibility issues effectively:
-- Accessibility Automation with Playwright: Exploring and testing various functions in Playwright to determine which accessibility checks could be automated and integrated into the CI/CD pipeline to prevent accessibility issues from reaching production.
+- Accessibility Automation with Playwright: I'm exploring and testing various functions in Playwright to determine which accessibility checks could be automated and integrated into the CI/CD pipeline to prevent accessibility issues from reaching production.
-- Chromium Codebase Exploration: Diving into the Chromium codebase to understand the principles behind the construction of the accessibility tree, a crucial tool for debugging for accessibility
+- Chromium Codebase exploration: I'm working to understand the principles behind the construction of the accessibility tree, a crucial tool for debugging for accessibility

 ## Did you know?
 - 96% of home pages have accessibility bugs.
 But did you know you can automate testing for these issues using Playwright and the axe-core library?
 It's true!